 With the cloud, it all comes down to a solution (which is usually an app) and managing everything through the virtual Dashboard.
 No cables, no HR nightmares, no headaches about the server vulnerability.

 It is a really great option if you’re running a network of screens in different locations.
-With a cloud-based solution, you can manage every screen from the comfort of one location choosing what to show and when.
+With a cloud digital signage, you can manage every screen from the comfort of one location choosing what to show and when.
 This fact makes it much easier for you to plan ahead with your marketing strategy, manage communications and show alerts.

 Let’s say you’re running a retail store with multiple locations across the country.
 To create a digital signage network you first need to choose the right solution.
 After choosing the one that runs on a cloud you will connect all your screens across all your retail spaces to the multimedia streaming devices (Apple TV, Android TV, Fire TV Stick) and link them using the app’s interface.